zimbora/esp32-modem-freeRTOS/Readme.md

 - Manage TCP connection
 - Read messages from Queue and sends to modem
 - Get messages from modem and write on respective Queue
+- !!
+WiFi not supported yet

 ## Implementation
-Establish connection to APN
+- Establish connection to APN
-Create contexts
+- Create contexts
-Receives configurations for TCP
+- Receives configurations for TCP
-Receives configurations for MQTT
+- Receives configurations for MQTT
-Create and keep persistent connections TCP/MQTT
+- Create and keep persistent connections TCP/MQTT
-Read and write on respective Queues
+- Read and write on respective Queues

 ## Public Methods